About Chan Chan

 Chan Chan is an impressive site in Peru and the world’s largest adobe city as well as the largest pre-Colombian city in the Americas.

 History of Chan Chan

-As the capital of the ancient Chimu civilisation, Chan Chan was developed in around 1300 AD and would have reached its peak in the fifteenth century, after which the Chimu were overtaken by the Incas and the city was abandoned.
+As the capital of the ancient Chimu civilisation, Chan Chan was developed in around 1300 AD and would have reached its peak in the 15th century, after which the Chimu were overtaken by the Incas and the city was abandoned.
 The Chimu were extremely sophisticated builders and engineers.
 There are 10 citadels at Chan Chan, marking the 10 Chima rulers.
 The site is in the desert, and aqueducts/canals had to be built in order to supply the city with water.

 Still a vast site today, it is thought that Chan Chan was home to up to 100,000 people, and spanned over 20 square kilometres at its zenith.
 Over the years, erosion has meant the outer parts of the city are gone, but there’s still plenty to visit.